Ridmi-Testing/Hello-World/README.md

 You are okay.
-Never give up!
+Never give up!.
+Always with you